sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 A solution is by default built, whether by a single person, multiple teams or by a third party.
 As such, the questions to ask are more akin to:

-“What software component(s) are required to enable a given capability?”, “For each of those component(s), does one need to purchase a commercial component, adopt an open source one, or build one oneself?”, and
+- “What software component(s) are required to enable a given capability?”,
+- “For each of those component(s), is the best course of action adopting an open source component, purchasing the rights to use a commercial product or service, or building it internally?”, and
-“How much organizational risk am I willing to delegate to a 3rd party?”.
+- “How much organizational risk is the organization willing to delegate to a 3rd party for a product or service for which the future roadmap is not under the organization's control?”.

 In large and complex solutions, these questions shouldn't be asked at the solution level but for each component of said solution, taking in account multiple factors and criteria that will be explored below.

 #### Additional considerations<!-- omit in toc -->

-- Does the organization currently have the skill sets within the organization to architect, design, build and operate this solution?
+- Does the organization currently have the skill sets internally to architect, design, build and operate this solution?
-- Does the organization currently have the capacity within the organization to architect, design, build and operate this solution?
+- Does the organization currently have the capacity internally to architect, design, build and operate this solution?

 These last questions, however, do not necessarily mean that the technical questions of a solutions architecture should not be asked subsequently.
 Any solution designed, developed and delivered by a third party should still be abiding by the same principles solutions built within ESDC have to so that once it is operationalized, the organization maintains a high amount of control and flexibility in maintaining and enhancing the solution while limiting its lock-in situations.